 For both sunscreen and moisturizers, more frequent application may be required while you are on holiday.
 Apply sunscreen half an hour before sun exposure to allow for absorption.
 Reapply every time you swim, dry off, or perspire considerably.
 In general, a product’s SPF will only be fully effective for up to two hours after application.
 Therefore, reapply every couple of hours and even more frequently if you are in extremely sunny weather.

 [If you’re spending a lot of time outside, you may suffer a muscle or joint injury.
-If so, check out these natural healing kits offered by QiVantage.]
+If so, check out our sister site, QiVantage.]

 Keeping skin beautiful throughout the summer season involves daily care.
 If you abandon your skincare routine or stop moisturizing your body, you may notice problems like tightness, fine lines, and clogged pores.
 Be vigilant with sun protection as well, particularly if you are heading for a beach or mountainside destination.